Colored dissolved organic matter: Significance

 CDOM can be detected and measured from space using satellite remote sensing and often interferes with the use of satellite spectrometers to remotely estimate phytoplankton populations.
 As a pigment necessary for photosynthesis, chlorophyll is a key indicator of the phytoplankton abundance.
 However, CDOM and chlorophyll both absorb light in the same spectral range so it is often difficult to differentiate between the two.

-Although variations in CDOM are primarily the result of natural processes including changes in the amount and frequency of precipitation, human activities such as logging, agriculture, effluent discharge, and wetland drainage can affect CDOM levels in fresh water and estuarine systems.
+While there is interference between CDOM and chlorophyll measurements, CDOM levels monitored by remote satellites can serve as a proxy for water quality, salinity, primary productivity, and oceanic circulation.
+CDOM can contaminate water by reacting with chlorine species to form disinfectants, or by decreasing amounts of dissolved oxygen which draws harmful metals out of sediments.
+However, CDOM can also help purify water by sequestering trace metals and polyaromatic hydrocarbons.
+CDOM is the only optical biomarker in water that has a significant relationship with salinity.
+This is because CDOM is highest in freshwater systems and thus negatively correlated with salinity in coastal regions.
+Satellite measurements of ocean color are useful for analyzing chlorophyll concentration and phytoplankton activity, but models often differ in the ways they account for the effect of CDOM, leading to a possible 30% discrepancy in global primary productivity values.
+The amount of CDOM loading may also impact the Secchi depth, which is a measure of water transparency.
+Oceanic circulation influences subsurface levels of CDOM via the dynamic interaction of vertical ventilation and in situ generation.
+Monitoring CDOM levels can thus be used as a tracer for global ocean circulation.

 Measurement

 Traditional methods of measuring CDOM include UV-visible spectroscopy (absorbance) and fluorometry (fluorescence).
 Optical proxies have been developed to characterize sources and properties of CDOM, including specific ultraviolet absorbance at 254 nm (SUVA_{254}) and spectral slopes for absorbance, and the fluorescence index (FI), biological index (BIX), and humification index (HIX) for fluorescence.
 Excitation emission matrices (EEMs) can be resolved into components in a technique called parallel factor analysis (PARAFAC), where each component is often labelled as "humic-like", "protein-like", etc. As mentioned above, remote sensing is the newest technique to detect CDOM from space.